Proclamation List

 WHEREAS, in 1958, Richard and Mildred Loving, a white man and an African American woman who were natives of Caroline County, were married in the District of Columbia; and

-WHEREAS, at the time, interracial marriage was forbidden in Virginia, and the Lovings were subsequently arrested for being married to one another; and
+WHEREAS, at the time, segregation laws in Virginia such as the Racial Integrity Act of 1924 prohibited interracial marriages, and the Lovings were subsequently arrested for being married to one another; and

 WHEREAS, on June 12, 1967, the United States Supreme Court issued its landmark ruling in Loving v.
-Virginia, legalizing interracial marriage across the nation and moving us one step closer to fulfilling the ideals set forth in our Declaration of Independence; and
+Virginia, legalizing interracial marriage across the nation and affirming that marriage is a fundamental freedom and one of the most basic civil rights; and

-WHEREAS, following the Court ruling, interracial marriage became legal in Virginia and 15 other states, and the Lovings returned to their home of Virginia to raise their children; and
+WHEREAS, following the Court’s ruling, interracial marriage became legal in Virginia and 15 other states, and the Lovings returned home to Virginia to raise their family, a testament to their unwavering courage and resilience; and

-WHEREAS, today we recognize the enduring bravery and impact of the Lovings as they sought a life in Virginia despite the ban on interracial marriage, and we continue their legacy to build a Commonwealth that ensures that all Virginians have the opportunity to thrive; and
+WHEREAS, today we recognize the enduring bravery and impact of the Lovings, and continue their legacy by striving to build a Commonwealth that is inclusive and welcoming to all by ensuring that all Virginians have equal opportunity to thrive, regardless of who they love;

-NOW, THEREFORE, I, Glenn Youngkin, do hereby recognize June 12, 2025, as LOVING DAY in the COMMONWEALTH OF VIRGINIA, and I call this observance to the attention of all of our citizens.
+NOW, THEREFORE, I, Abigail D. Spanberger, Governor, do hereby recognize June 12, 2026, as LOVING DAY in the COMMONWEALTH OF VIRGINIA, and I call this observance to the attention of all our citizens.